EventStore/EventStore-Client-Dotnet/docs/docs/reading-events/reading-from-a-stream.md

 ### configureOperationOptions

 This argument is generic setting class for all operations that can be set on all operations executed against EventStoreDB.
-To find out more see [here]()
+To find out more see [here]().

+### userCredentials
+The credentials used to read the data can be supplied.
+Please see [here](authentication/authenticating-with-username-password.html). for more information.

 ## Reading from a revision